kai-pischke/stc/README.md

 # Session Type Checker (STC)

-A clean, modular parser for session types with global types, local types, and processes.
+An implementation of Multiparty Session Types including global types, local types, and processes.

 ## Architecture

-The codebase is organized into clean, focused modules:
+The tool is written in OCaml and is broadly organised as follows:

 ### Core Modules
 - **`ast.ml`** - Abstract syntax tree definitions for session types